326th/Roughness-measurement-respository/Data acquisition/GPS and Roughness Tracking/README.md

 1. Import `Node-RED_GPS_Automation.json` to your Node-RED

-2. Edit node `Edit your Mqtt Broker node here` and edit `Your MQTT Broker` in server, edit `MQTT_BROKER` to your MQTT Broker
+2. Edit node `Edit your Mqtt Broker node here` and edit `Your MQTT Broker` then change `MQTT_BROKER` to your MQTT Broker

 3. Edit node `Edit your Database Here` and edit `Your Database` based on your database setting